keypup-io/cloudtasker/README.md

 ### Propagating the queue in child workers
 **Supported since:** `v0.15.rc2`

-You can specify `propagate_queue: true` via the `cloudtasker_options` to make workers enqueued inside the job use the parent job queue instead on their class-configured queue:
+You can specify `propagate_queue: true` via the `cloudtasker_options` to make workers enqueued inside a job use the runtime queue instead of the default (class-configured or `default`) queue:

 ```ruby
 # app/workers/child_worker.rb